javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 - That function can be copied between objects.
 - When a function is called in the "method" syntax: `object.method()`, the value of `this` during the call is `object`.

 Please note that arrow functions are special: they have no `this`.
-When `this` is accessed inside an arrow function -- it is taken from outside.
+When `this` is accessed inside an arrow function, it is taken from outside.